2022 Economic Census Methodology

 Frequency and mode of contact

 The 2022 Economic Census was collected entirely online.
 Paper questionnaires were made available for establishments located in the island areas.
-See the IA methodology for more details.
+See the Island Areas methodology for more details.
 Respondents were contacted in January of 2023 with an initial survey letter requesting their participation online.
 Respondents also received a reminder letter prior to the March 15 due date.
 Up to five “past due” follow-ups were sent via mail and multiple email follow-ups were sent to companies that had started, but not yet completed, the reporting process online.
 Select companies also received reminder calls via telephone.
 Initial and follow-up letters can be found under respondent materials.

 Data collection unit

 For all single-establishment firms and most multi-establishment firms, the data collection unit (also referred to as the ‘reporting unit’) is the establishment.
-As mentioned previously in the Sample design section above, in certain industries, multi-establishment firms have difficulty reporting revenue and related data for each of their establishments.
-These firms received a special questionnaire that requested consolidated, firm-level data for revenue and related measures.
+As mentioned previously in the Sample design section above, in certain industries, multi-establishment firms have difficulty reporting receipts and related data for each of their establishments.
+These firms received a special questionnaire that requested consolidated, firm-level data for receipts and related measures.
 A supplementary questionnaire listed the firm’s establishments in the industry and requested payroll and employment information for each of them.

 Special procedures